cmayron/Legal-Calculus/README.md

 # **LCES — Legal Calculus Educational System™**

-**LCES Legal Calculus Educational System™** is a procedural-literacy framework for understanding why legal outcomes happen, how legal actors behave, and how to respond in a structured, reviewable way.</strong>
+**LCES Legal Calculus Educational System™** is a procedural-literacy framework for understanding why legal outcomes happen, how legal actors behave, and how to respond in a structured, reviewable way .</strong>
 </p>

+System Architecture: The Kernel & The Profile

 <p align="center">
   <img alt="Status" src="https://img.shields.io/badge/status-active-blue">